 Antidepressants

-Antidepressants can lift not only mood but may also relieve chronic pain.
+Antidepressants can help relieve mental health disorder symptoms, but they can also relieve chronic pain.
 They can be useful in treating pain due to arthritis, migraine, nerve damage, and fibromyalgia.

 These medications work by increasing the levels of brain chemicals such as serotonin, dopamine, and norepinephrine.
 They may be used even when a person shows no signs of depression.